Gorgias Views: A complete guide to mastering your helpdesk

 Organize with Gorgias Views, automate with AI

-To really prepare your support for growth and give your agents a break from endless repetitive questions, you need to pair the organization of Views with smart automation.
+Views provide the essential backbone for organization.
+To really prepare your support for growth and give your agents a break from repetitive questions, you can pair the organization of Views with smart automation.

 Ready to go beyond just sorting tickets?
 See how eesel AI can work with your existing Gorgias setup to handle frontline support.
 You can get it live in minutes and free up your team to focus on the customers who need a human touch.